CatarinaSeigward/CatarinaSeigward.github.io/content/portfolio/Panda-Creativity/Panda-Creativity.md

 ---
-title: Panda Creativity Studio: Capturing Moments, Creating Memories
+title: Panda Creativity Studio-Capturing Moments, Creating Memories
 description: This is the description of our sample project
 date: "2024-01-02"
 jobDate: 2022